 Diorama model of the Coke bottle

-From a technology perspective, multiple iPads will have pre-programmed lighting controls for each of the 88 buildings LED's.
-Matching cabinetry and glass walls will finish off the aesthetics of the architectural diorama.
-To enrich the effectiveness of the diorama, augmented reality will be used on mobile devices to combine the digital and physical diorama features.
-Traditional model-making processes will be used along with various 3D Printing technologies to emphasize the realism of the stone-looking buildings.
+Using advanced technology, we pre-programmed multiple iPads to control the LEDs for each building.
+Matching cabinetry and glass walls finish off the aesthetics of the architectural diorama.
+To enrich its effectiveness, we used augmented reality on mobile devices to combine the digital and physical diorama features.
+Traditional model-making processes along with various 3d printing technologies were used to emphasize the realism of the stone-looking buildings.
 (The final diorama includes all 88 buildings).
-Roads, sidewalks, and parking lots will all be 3D printed with a sandstone type finish.
-For statues needing extreme details, high definition 3D Printers will be used that can print details as small as 16 microns (about 1/6 the size of a human hair).
-Fabrication of the architectural diorama will take approximately 6 months.
+Roads, sidewalks, and parking lots were 3D printed with a sandstone-type finish.
+For statues needing extreme details, high-definition 3D Printers printed details as small as 16 microns (about 1/6 the size of a human hair).
+Design and fabrication of the architectural diorama took approximately 6 months.
 To see a complete overview of the BYU project, click here.

 The initial phase of the project was to build a small section of the campus (two images below), highlighting pathways and landscaping around the Karl G. Maeser building.
 This was used to successfully attract donors for the funding of the project.

 WhiteClouds was commissioned to create a museum diorama to demonstrate the lock systems on the Erie Canal.
 A lock is a method for raising and lowering water levels to allow ships to navigate waterways.
 The completed diorama features Hugh White’s Saw Mill and an old-fashioned homestead near lock 38 in Cohoes Falls, Albany County, NY as it may have looked in 1835.
 The simple way of life is depicted in the layout, the vegetation and even the mule and farmer towing the barge up the canal.
 The design of this project took approximately 30 hours and the fabrication was completed a short time later.